casualsnek/waydroid_script/README.md

 ![](assets/4.png)
 ![](assets/5.png)

-Open terminal and switch to directory where "main.py" is located then run:
+Open the terminal and switch to the directory where "main.py" is located, then run:

     sudo venv/bin/python3 main.py install smartdock

 ## Install a self-signed CA certificate

-Open terminal and switch to directory where "main.py" is located then run:
+Open the terminal and switch to the directory where "main.py" is located, then run:

     sudo venv/bin/python3 main.py install mitm --ca-cert mycert.pem

 ## Granting full permission for apps data (HACK)

 This is a temporary hack to combat against the apps permission issue on Android 11.
-Whenever an app is open it will always enable a property (persist.sys.nodataperm) to make it execute a script to grant the data full permissions (777).
+Whenever an app is open, it will always enable a property (persist.sys.nodataperm) to make it execute a script to grant the data full permissions (777).
 The **correct** way is to use `sdcardfs` or `esdfs`, both need to recompile the kernel or WayDroid image.

 Arknights, PUNISHING: GRAY RAVEN and other games won't freeze on the black screen.

 ![](assets/6.png)

-Open terminal and switch to directory where "main.py" is located then run:
+Open the terminal and switch to the directory where "main.py" is located, then run:

 ```
 sudo venv/bin/python3 main.py hack nodataperm
 ```

 **WARNING**: Tested on `lineage-18.1-20230128-VANILLA-waydroid_x86_64.img`.
-This script will replace `/system/framework/service.jar`, which may prevent WayDroid from booting.
+This script will replace `/system/framework/service.jar`, which may prevent Waydroid from booting.
 If so, run `sudo venv/bin/python3 main.py uninstall nodataperm` to remove it.

 Or you can run the following commands directly in `sudo waydroid shell`.
-In this way, every time a new game is installed, you need to run it again, but it's much less risky.
+In this way, every time a new game is installed, you need to run it again, but it is much less risky.

 ```
 chmod 777 -R /sdcard/Android